 Your business isn’t working.
 Close it.
 That’ll be $50K, thanks.

-Sometimes a few months after being engaged to do a company’s sales we tell the owner that they should close the business and we expect a failure bonus.
+We refuse service to probably 90% of company’s we speak to.
+For the same reason, sometimes a few weeks after being engaged to do a company’s sales we tell the owner that they should close the business and we expect a failure bonus.

 “You mean I’m going to hire a sales team, you’ll not only fail to sell, you’ll come back in a few months and tell me to shut my business, and then want a bonus for it?”